As impeachment war turns hot, Trump sounds partisan rallying cry

 He noted that one of the articles of impeachment the House Judiciary Committee approved against President Richard Nixon — who resigned before a full House vote — involved "obstruction of the lawful functions of Congress."

-Connolly, who oversees inspector generals for government agencies from his subcommittee on the Oversight and Reform Committee, said that is a standard practice.
+Connolly, who oversees inspectors general for government agencies from his subcommittee on the Oversight and Reform Committee, said that is a standard practice.

 "It’s not unusual," he said.
 "This guy was punctilious and careful.
 What he did was absolutely proper."